simenlie/Python-IS-206/README.md

 All the words and symbols are written in a word(.doc) document
 <h2>Exercise 26</h2>
 *Fix someone elses code*
+The fixes i have made is commented in the code
 <h2>Exercise 45</h2>
 *You Make a Game*
 <h2>Exercise 52</h2>